OpenCoin/opencoin-playground/v4/docs/scope.md

 # Scope

-We scope the protocol, and it's description in the following way:
+We scope the protocol, and this documentation in the following way:

 **Targeted at developers** - developers should be enabled (and motivated) by the OpenCoin protocol to implement standard confirming software components and apps.
 However, we hope that this documentation is also understandable for the interested user (or founder, investor, auditor, etc.)